JorgeStolfi/JSLIBS/libquad/README.md

-The quad-edge and oct-edge data structures.
+The data structures for mesh topology: half-edgem quad-edge, oct-edge.
-Uses low-order bits of address to indicate flip and rot.
+Uses low-order bits of address to indicate sym, flip and rot.

+  hedge.h, hedge.c

+    The half-edge data structure for orientable meshes.

   quad.h, quad.c